 From time to time, NB Salespersons also market the advisory products and services of NBIA for which the NB Salesperson does not receive any direct compensation.
 Certain Firm employees who are not NB Salespersons are eligible to earn an account referral bonus for referring a client to NBIA.
-Moreover, from time to time, NBIA enters into referral agreements with financial intermediaries.
+Moreover, from time to time, NBIA enters into promoter agreements with financial intermediaries and other third parties, as well as certain other referral arrangements.
 See Item 14.B.